 Google CSE provides a site search that works if you have a development background and the time and resources to maintain it.
 If you want something to “set and forget”, Google’s price tag can be pretty desirable, but, you’ll need to factor in the cost of the time for a developer to implement it, the time to Google the right answers when they get stumped, a lot of trial and error, limited control, and analytics.

-Cludo’s site search provides a site search that not only works, but it also gives you visibility and insight to what your website visitors want through powerful search analytics and control of your search experience, using tools to optimize your website content even further.
-With multiple methods for implementation, whether you’re a developer or a marketing content specialist, you can have site search up and running on your website in no time.
+Cludo’s site search provides a site search that not only works, but gives you visibility and insight into what your website visitors want through powerful search analytics and control of your search experience, using tools to optimize your website content even further.
+With multiple methods for implementation, whether you’re a developer or marketer, you can have site search up and running on your website in no time.
 And if that’s not the case, you won’t have to waste hours Googling the answer – simply connect with our global Customer Experience team.

 Have questions about the pros and cons?
 Connect with us today to learn how Cludo can help fulfill your site search needs or important factors to consider when looking at a new site search solution.